 10. Explore Pike Place Market

-There’s so much you can do with kids at Pike Place Market!
+Although it’s not entirely indoors, there’s so much you can do with kids at Pike Place Market year-round!
 Introduce your kids to Rachel, the bronze pig.
 Let them stick a piece of gum onto the Gum Wall.
 Take them to watch the fish fly, and let them eat as much delicious food as they can.

 As far as the food is concerned, most kids will enjoy: